Nix-Banayat/DSAMidterms/README.md

 That’s it!
 You should now be able to download and run a React project from Github on your PC.

+---

 ## Why Learn React JS?

-- React is flexible, once you learn its concepts, you can use it across various platforms to build quality user interfaces.
+- Once you learn its concepts, you can use React across various platforms to build quality user interfaces.
-- React has a great developer experience, making it easier to understand and write code.
+- React provides a great developer experience, making it easier to understand and write code.
-- React’s broader community support, excellent performance, and ease of testing make it an ideal choice for web development.
+- React has a broad community, excellent performance, and ease of testing, making it an ideal choice for web development.

+---

 ## Features of React JS.